hbbeytur/AoI_Simulator/README.md

 MADx.m is the main file to execute the simulation.

-Be careful with the simulator, it may contain some errors and the comments are much helpful.
+Be careful with the simulator, it may contain some errors and the comments are not much helpful.